peterguzw0927/SLAM_using_SonarData/README_SOFTWARE.md

 - Segment paths to isolate straight passes of the robot
 - Group landmarks within a certain threshold distance

+### make_graph.py
+- Process the sonar data to identify potential landmarks and associate them with known landmarks
+- Create a graph structure representing the robot's trajectory and landmark positions for optimization

 ### plotting.py
 - Various plots depicting robot path, detected landmarks, and other relevant information
 - `plot_landmarks(robot_coordinates, landmark_coordinates, grouped_coordinates=None, grouping_threshold=-8)`: Plots the robot's path and detected landmarks.
 Optionally, it can also plot grouped landmarks within a specified range.